hashicorp/field-workshops-terraform/instructor-guides/all_terraform_cloud_INSTRUCTOR_GUIDE.md

 ### The Bonus Lab
 The bonus lab is extra content you can share with participants if you feel they're ready for it.
 This is a loosely structured lab with minimal setup instructions.
 No details are provided for commands like "git add, git commit, git push".
 The student is expected to know how to create a git branch, commit changes to it, push those changes, and create a pull request.
 They also need to know how to set up branch protection and understand how Terraform Cloud interacts with git repos and directories.
 In the challenge there is a sentinel policy that blocks security groups from allowing unrestricted (0.0.0.0/0) access to the web app.
 The participants need to figure out how to update their terraform code, commit their changes to a dev branch, push the changes to the remote dev branch, then ensure that the dev workspace runs correctly, and finally create a pull request to merge to master.
 As an instructor you should go through this lab and be familiar with it if you plan to teach it.

+### Frequently Asked Questions

+Q. How do credentials get handled?
+Does anyone clean up these resources when the workshop is over?
+A. For AWS and GCP workshops Instruqt provides an entire account or project for each student.
+Cleanup is done by Instruqt when the track expires or the student clicks the Stop button.
+On Azure, we utilize temporary credentials fetched from the CAM vault server.
+Automated cleanup is done by the "Dalek" bot that sweeps through every weekend.
+You can always encourage your participants to run `terraform destroy` at the end of a workshop to help reduce costs.

+Q. What happens if I get stuck or find errors during a workshop?
+A. You can always post in #se-workshops or #proj-instruqt and someone should be able to assist.

+Q. How do I upgrade my users organizations to trials?
+A. There is another slack channel called #team-se-trial-rqsts where you can ask an admin to upgrade your orgs to trials.
+We should have self-enabled trials available soon, this will get much easier then.